 Note - the share prices and the tax market values referred to in these examples are for illustration purposes only.
-The tax market value of a share on a particular day is available from the Telstra Share Registry (Freecall 1800 626 999 unless from a mobile phone which will be charged at the applicable mobile rate).
+The tax market value of a share on a particular day is available from the Telstra Share Registry 1300 303 199.

-Note - these examples deal only with the taxation consequences of a disposal of shares in the 2001/2002 year.
+##Note - these examples deal only with the taxation consequences of a disposal of shares in the 2002/03-year.
 They do not deal with the taxation consequences of disposing of shares in earlier or later years.

-Example

-Share Type
+Example Share Type

 1 TESOP 97 Loan Shares

 2 TESOP 97 Non-Loan Shares

 3 TESOP 97 Extra Loan Shares

 4 TESOP 97 Extra Non-Loan Shares

 5 TESOP 97 Loyalty Shares

 6 1997 Public Offer Shares

 7 1997 Shares Purchased through the stock exchange

 8 1999 Guaranteed Allocation Shares

 9 1999 Public Offer shares

 10 TESOP 99 Loan Shares

 11 TESOP 99 Extra Shares

 12 TESOP 99 Loyalty Shares

 13 1999 Shares Purchased through the stock exchange